-These have been carried over from the EOI for reference.
-However please note that the full proposal summary (up to 200 words in length) is different from the shorter summary required in the EOI, both in terms of length and the intended audience.
+Although the EOI summary has been carried over, note that the full proposal summary is different from the summary required in the EOI, both in terms of length and the intended audience.
 It should summarise the proposed research in straightforward language, but without loss of accuracy or excessive over-simplification.
-Note that this will be made publicly available should the proposal be successful, and may be published as part of the Marsden Fund's publicity.
+Note that this will be made publicly available should the proposal be successful and may be published as part of the Marsden Fund's publicity.